mogvision/ADL/TensorFlow/README.md

 	<img src="https://www.tensorflow.org/images/tf_logo_horizontal.png" width="700px" height="200px"/>
 </p>

 This repository is the official TensorFlow implementation of ADL.
-We tested the code in TF2.5 and TF2.8 environments.
+We tested the code in the TF2.5.0 environment.

 ## Environment Preparation & Installation